I do not own Merlin.

 This is easily the lengthiest chapter I have ever written.
 However, it felt wrong to chop it up further - it feels like a unit to me and therefore I left it as it was.
 I sincerely hope that you will enjoy it and things pan out in a way that you will not feel cheated by the time you reach the end! (like we did at the end of the show!)

-Merlin opened his eyes to find Arthur staring at him in utter terror and disbelief.
+He opened his eyes to find his friend staring at him in utter terror and disbelief.

-'I cannot breathe.'
-Arthur croaked barely audible.
-Merlin was horrified to see Arthur gasping for air and raising his hands to his throat when he found he could not get any.
+"I can't breathe," Arthur croaked barely audibly.
+Merlin was horrified to see Arthur gasping for air and raising his hands to his throat when he found he couldn't get any.

-Is he thinking that I am the cause of this?
+Is he thinking I'm the cause of this?
 Merlin's heart missed a beat at the thought.

 He immediately lowered his arm staring back at the king in confusion, and the fear and distrust expressed in Arthur's eyes was like a slap into his face.
-It was a look that Merlin had hoped he would never see.
-A look that embodied everything he had never wanted Arthur to feel … about him….and about magic.
+It was a look Merlin had hoped he would never see.
+A look that embodied everything he had never wanted Arthur to feel … about him and about magic.

 Suddenly the expression in Arthur's eyes changed and his gaze wandered past his shoulder, settling somewhere behind him.
 It seemed to desperately communicate something while he was struggling to keep his breathing regular.